austinramey/personal-vault/2;30 - 4322 - Strategic Management/Chapter 4 - Firm's Intellectual Assets.md

 - Dysfunctional human resource practices
 - Expensive socialization processes
 - Distortion or selective use of info to favor preferred courses of action
+## Codifying Knowledge for Competitive Advantage
+### Tacit Knowledge
+- Embedded in personal experience
+- Shared only with the consent and participation of the individual
+- Has the org. effectively used tech to codify knowledge for competitive advantage
+### Explicit knowledge
+- Can be documented
+- Can be widely distributed
+- Can be easily replicated
+- Can be reused many times at very low cost
+# Protecting Intellectual Assets
+- IP rights are more difficult to define and protect than property rights for physical assets
+- IP can be easily stolen
+- IF IP rights are not reliably [rp]